 Oral surgery’s main priority is to preserve your teeth and your oral health.
 However, certain situations dictate the best option for your health is to remove a tooth.

-Tooth extraction in Houston is typically a last resort, after restorative procedures — dental fillings, root canals, apicoectomies — have failed.
+Tooth extraction is typically a last resort after restorative procedures — dental fillings, root canals, apicoectomies — have failed.
 A dentist may recommend a tooth extraction if he or she feels that doing so will protect the health of your gums, bone, and other teeth.

-One of the most common causes of dental health problems is failing to take care of your teeth properly.
+One of the most common causes of dental health problems is failing to properly take care of your teeth.
 When your problems cannot be solved with a restorative procedure, you may require a tooth extraction.
 Other conditions that generally lead to an oral surgery extraction include the following:

-People are living longer than ever, and though regular brushing, flossing, and checkups allow many of us to maintain our natural smiles for a lifetime, sometimes our teeth just can’t keep up.
-If you’ve lost a tooth (or several of them) due to injury or disease, dental implants in Houston can rejuvenate both your smile and your oral health.
+People live longer than ever, and though regular brushing, flossing, and checkups allow many of us to maintain our natural smiles for a lifetime, sometimes our teeth just can’t keep up.
+If you’ve lost a tooth (or several of them) due to injury or disease, dental implants can rejuvenate both your smile and your oral health.

 A replacement tooth is then fixed to the post.
 The type of tooth becomes either permanently attached or removable.
 We find permanent teeth more stable with a natural teeth feel.

-The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no sign of gum disease
+The ideal candidate for implants is a non-smoker who has good oral health, including a sufficient amount of bone in the jaw, and healthy gums with no gum disease sign.

 If you are suffering from missing or damaged teeth, call our offices in the Houston area for a free dental implant consultation today at 832.990.8754.